Y-jiawei/PEF-MODFLOW/README.md

 3.3.3	Elbow method functions
 (1)	Input: preprocessed image;
 (2)	Process: calculate the SSE for the number of clusters from 2 to 10 in turn;
-(3)	Show: SSE with the number of clusters from 2 to 10 and Reading rules of the elbow method;
+(3)	Show: SSE with the number of clusters from 2 to 10;
 (4)	Results: obtain the number of soil profile horizons.

 3.3.4 FCM-based horizon delineation functions